knowm/Datasets/datasets-pcb/README.md

 1. The database containing the data will appear in `db`.

-1. Manually copy the `DB_PCB.*` files into the `src/main/resources` folder.
-There should be three files.
+1. Manually copy the `DB_PCB.*` files into the `/usr/local/Datasets` folder.
+There should be four files.

 ## Build jar containing Data